Welcome!

 Floral trait evolution from micro- to macroevolutionary scales

-I am currently a Research Fellow at the Harvard University Herbaria mentored by Dr. Robin Hopkins.
-Here I am addressing micro- and macroevolutionary patterns of floral color evolution in North American Silene.
-Of the ~700 Silene species, only eight produce truly red flowers.
-These red-flowering species only belong to polyploid lineages and are restricted to North America.
-To determine what the most likely driver of floral color evolution is in Silene (pollinator shifts, sympatric competition, or polyploidy), I will use phylogenetics, biochemistry, molecular and functional genetics, and field work.
+In the Berardi lab, we study the role of floral color in the speciation process, ranging from micro- to macroevolutionary patterns.
+Right now, the current lab project focuses on why red floral color in Silene (Caryophyllaceae) is rare, geographically restricted, and in polyploid lineages.
+Of the ~700 Silene species, only nine produce truly red flowers.
+Eight of the red-flowering species belong to polyploid lineages and are restricted to North and Central America.
+To determine the driver(s) of red floral color evolution are in Silene (pollinator shifts, sympatric competition, or polyploidy), we use phylogenetics, biochemistry, molecular and functional genetics, and field work.
+Come join us!

 Contact Information: